-He arrived at Kharkiv National Institute, where he wanted to study physics and astronomy, and also joined a new gym that would take his martial arts skills to the next level.
+He arrived at Kharkiv National Institute, where he studied physics and astronomy, and he also joined a new gym that would take his martial arts skills to the next level.

 “It was a good move for my family.
-To be honest, anyone who had any ambition in life left Krasnograd to pursue their luck elsewhere,” says the Ukrainian.
+To be honest, anyone who had any ambition in life left Krasnograd to pursue their luck elsewhere,” the Ukrainian says.

 “I joined Maximus club and started training under Maxim Kiyko and Victor Demchenko, and I got hooked.
 Maximus was full of world-class talent.
 After the first year, I added kickboxing and Muay Thai to my repertoire and started thinking of going pro.”